russoedu/myTimer/README.md

   "name": "cigarette",
   "bgColor": "bgRed",
   "timeTable": [
-    0.5,
-    0.8,
-    1,
-    1.1,
-    1.25
+    "00:30:00",
+    "00:45:00",
+    "01:00:00",
+    "01:10:00",
+    "01:10:00",
+    "01:30:00"
   ]
 }
 ```
+You should set:

+- title: used in the desktop alert
+- message: message for the alert used in all versions
+- name: the name used to show how mutch you did that timer
+- bgColor: terminal background color
-You should set a title, a message, a name, a terminal bgColor and the time table.
-The last enter in the time table is repeated.
+- timeTable: list with the repeat timers and the last enter in the time table is repeated

 ## Mobile push
 To use the mobile push you need to install the app [Push Me](http://pushme.jagcesar.se) and get your key.
 In the app, click on the key to copy to the clipboard.